savvasdalkitsis/playnite-youtube-search/README.md

 - **Lightweight:** No external service besides YouTube is required.

 **Usage**
-- In Playnite, right click a game from the games list (or inside `More` from the game details page) and select the `Search YouTube for gameplay` action
+- In Playnite, right click a game from the games list (or inside `More` from the game details page) and select the `Search YouTube for gameplay/trailer` actions
 - The extension opens a list of YouTube results matching the game's title.